joeldg/bowhead/README.md

-UPDATE FOR BITFINIX ISSUES (12/23/2017):
+UPDATE (1/04/2018):
+Major changes:
-ADDED IN https://github.com/ccxt/ccxt and Coinigy, instead of custom wrapping all the api's Currently refactorng all of the code to use models for the database, ccxt for doing buys and sells and so forth.
-Adding in data seeds so strategies can be used right off the bat.
+ ADDED IN https://github.com/ccxt/ccxt and Coinigy both, Refactored all of the code to use models for the database for the new exchange system, added a web configurator to set up the new system with either Coinigy or ccxt and then selecting Exchanges and Currency pairs where Crypto is the full focus.

+ A lot of this is to support Machine Learning enhancements.
+Forex will still be possible but only on WC for now..
+Swapping to use the truefx.com websocket for Forex.

+ Hold onto your hats.. still have massive changes to come, will be creating a video series.

 # bowhead